-Helping you to find and enjoy the best live albums for rock, soul, funk, folk and jazz
+Helping you to find and enjoy the best live albums and studio albums for rock, blues, soul, funk, folk and jazz

 Live Albums By David Bowie

 David Bowie became one of the most iconic rock stars from the 1970s with legendary studio albums like The Rise & Fall of Ziggy Stardust, Hunky Dory, Aladdin Sane, Diamond Dogs, Station To Station, Low and Heroes.

 He created a soundtrack for millions of teenagers with hit singles including Space Oddity, Starman, Life On Mars, Young Americans, Heroes and Ashes To Ashes.

 What made David Bowie so astonishing was how his music progressed in first one direction and then another.
 You never knew what his next album was going to sound like and that made him both exciting and unpredictable.

 Some times, he astounded you and some times he disappointed as he left a musical style that you loved and headed off elsewhere.

 Just how big a star he was in his heyday was very well demonstrated in January 2013 when he announced he was back with a single and planned to release a new album.
 It was front page news in the UK press and a big item in the BBC news.

 Studio Albums By David Bowie